NEFTACAMFIG/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning Repository

+## Overview

+This repository contains implementations of basic machine learning algorithms for predictive modeling.
+The primary focus is on regression models and decision trees/random forests applied to real-world datasets.

+## Regression Models

-This repository put in practice some basic Machine Learning Algorithms in the `Regression_Models.py` we can find the Global Health Observatory (GHO) data repository under World Health Organization (WHO) keeps track of the health status as well as many other related factors for all countries.
-The datasets are made available to public for the purpose of health data analysis.
-The dataset "Life Expectancy" contains detailed information about this topic (life_expectancy.csv from Exercise-4).
+In the `Regression_Models.py` file, we apply linear regression and feature regression models using Scikit-Learn to predict life expectancy using the Global Health Observatory (GHO) dataset from the World Health Organization (WHO).
+The dataset "Life Expectancy" (`life_expectancy.csv`) contains detailed information about various factors affecting life expectancy.

-The exercise consist into apply a Linnear Regression and Feature Regression model with Scikit-Learn to predict the life expectancy of the dataset.

-Additionally, there is a third option after to make a "Backward Elimination", to check if the model improve its performance once that the less meaningful independent variables are eliminated.
+### Exercise Details:

+1. **Linear Regression:**
+   - We use Scikit-Learn to implement linear regression to predict life expectancy based on independent variables.

+2. **Feature Regression:**
+   - We explore feature regression techniques to identify the most significant independent variables affecting life expectancy.

+3. **Backward Elimination:**
+   - We perform backward elimination to improve model performance by removing less meaningful independent variables.

+## Decision Trees & Random Forest

-On the other hand, in the file `Decision_Tree_&_Random_Forest.py` a loan repository is used to test a Decision Tree and Random Forest algorithm to predict based on the independent varibales if a person should receive or not a loan.
+In the `Decision_Tree_&_Random_Forest.py` file, we use a loan dataset to test decision tree and random forest algorithms for predicting loan approval based on independent variables.

+### Exercise Details:

+- **Decision Tree & Random Forest:**
+  - We utilize decision tree and random forest algorithms to predict whether a person should receive a loan based on independent variables such as income, credit score, and employment status.